 Both were laid to rest in the Rush Chapel Cemetery, Miller County, MO.

 Rev. Sullens organized the Jim Henry Methodist Church in the late 1800s.
 The church and furniture were built by himself and his brother, Enos Asbury Sullens (1867-1934).
-James M. & Theresa Jane Loveall Rush donated part of the Rush Hill land for the church and cemetery.
+James M. and Theresa Jane Rush donated part of the Rush Hill land for the church and cemetery.
 It was known as the Jim Henry Methodist church for many years because of the location – Jim Henry was an Osage Indian who lived in the area between Tuscumbia and Mary's Home.
 The township now carries his name.
-Later the the name of the cemetery was changed to Rush Chapel in memory of the early Rush pioneers who are buried there.
+Later the name of the cemetery was changed to Rush Chapel in memory of the early Rush pioneers who are buried there.

 More to Read: